 Anne-Marie's work with people is not just generational, as she is the Head Teacher at Karmê Chöling's Family Camp in Barnet Vermont and teaches Teen Retreats year round.
 The newest program that she offers is called Line and Labyrinth: Walking Through Life and Death.
 This program has been adapted to fit the interests of teenagers but will be offered to adults as well.

 Anne-Marie is a Master level Reiki practitioner, meditation instructor, has 12 years training in Shambhala Buddhist teachings and has completed Level I Dying With Confidence training in Phowa with Anyen Rinpoche and completed "This Sacred Journey: Living Purposefully and Dying Fearlessly" with Pema Chodron.
 Anne-Marie has passed the National Home Funeral Alliance Proficiency test.
-She currently leads Death Cafés in Craftsbury and Hardwick Vermont and is a board member of Green Burial Vermont and leads an end-of-life discussion group at the Craftsbury Community Care Center.
-Casa Luna on Craftsbury Common is both her home and a center for ceremonies she hosts.
+She currently leads Death Cafés in Craftsbury, Greensboro and Hardwick Vermont is a board member of Green Burial Vermont and leads an end-of-life discussion group at the Craftsbury Community Care Center.
+Casa Luna on Craftsbury Common is both her home and a center for ceremonies she leads.

 A Death Midwife or Doula is an individual who assists those in end of life considerations, through the dying process and possibly with post-mortem care as well.
 Anne-Marie is a graduate of the BEyond Yonder Virtual School of Death Midwifery (Community Deathcare).
 This four month course of intensive death care training (6 days per week with an average of 20 hours of work per week) covered pre-death needs to post mortem care and disposition.
 She is qualified to guide families in home funerals and encourages individuals to consider this as a possibility.
 Understanding the sudden fog that gathers when a loved one dies, Anne-Marie hopes to offer options and assistance with proceedings in a time of great pain and confusion.
 She currently is available to her community for consultations.